turbowizard/Muchachow/README.md

 # Muchachow
-Muchachow is a under development POC Chorme extension for collection and managment of web data
-built for easy micro-scraping.
+Muchachow is a tool for  web data collection and managment. built for easy micro-scraping.
 ## Installation
 * Download [muchachow.crx](muchachow.crx)